 NB-N1 mode

+UE operating in single-registration mode in a network supporting N26 interface

 User plane CIoT 5GS optimization

 * * * Next Change * * * *

 4.4.3.1 General

 Each EPS security context shall be associated with two separate counters NAS COUNT: one related to uplink NAS messages and one related to downlink NAS messages.
 The NAS COUNT counters use 24 bit internal representation and are independently maintained by UE and MME.
 The NAS COUNT shall be constructed as a NAS sequence number (8 least significant bits) concatenated with a NAS overflow counter (16 most significant bits).